Andon7/clinical-trial-data-analysis-powerbi-python/README.md

 ---

-## How to Use
+## ▶️ How to Use
-1. Explore cleaned datasets in the `/data` folder
+1. Explore raw data in `/data/raw`
-2. Review Python scripts in the `/python` folder
+2. Review cleaned datasets in `/data/processed`
 3. Open the `.pbix` file using Power BI Desktop
 4. Interact with dashboards using filters and slicers

-Tip: Use filters (site, country, date) to explore trends and drill down into performance metrics.
+👉 Tip: Use filters (site, country, date) to explore trends and drill down into performance metrics.

 ---

-## Key Insights
+## 💡 Key Insights
 - Identified variability in enrollment performance across sites
 - Highlighted trends in adverse events and potential safety signals
 - Revealed delays in query resolution impacting data quality